heinerigel/romy_website/content/pages/WShum.md

 ### Registration
 Pre-registration starts now, and closes on <b>September 1st, 2014</b>.
 Please [click here to register](https://docs.google.com/forms/d/1YL1edkyFC0_O3IEkApugAZUDIm5AjJgzDv8opZ6IYEw/viewform?usp=send_form).
 The number of participants is limited to 30, first come first serve.

-Please note that we might have to ask a small (<100eur) registration fee.
+Please note that we might have to ask a small registration fee.
 More information about that will follow soon.
+Students (both undergraduate and graduate level) can participate for free.

 <br></br>